Kotlin/kotlinx.coroutines/docs/topics/coroutines-and-channels.md

 }
 ```

-> To get a better understanding, watch [this video about channels](https://www.youtube.com/watch?v=HpWQUoVURWQ) on
+> To get a better understanding, watch [this video about channels](https://www.youtube.com/watch?v=HpWQUoVURWQ).
-> the Kotlin YouTube channel.
 >
 {type="tip"}

 ### Task 7

 In the `src/tasks/Request7Channels.kt`, implement the function `loadContributorsChannels()` that requests all the GitHub
-contributors concurrently but shows intermediate progress at the same time.
+contributors concurrently and shows intermediate progress at the same time.

 For this, use previous functions, `loadContributorsConcurrent()` from `Request5Concurrent.kt`
 and `loadContributorsProgress()` from `Request6Progress.kt`.